 - Convenience.
 If you’re willing to give up a lot of choice over aspects of your book such as its price, your royalty rights, and the style of your website, Elm Hill will take care of those things for you.

 - Restrictive.
-When you sign up to Elm Hill, you give away a lot of your freedom.
+When you sign up with Elm Hill, you give away a lot of your freedom.
 If you want more choice over what your book will look like, where it will be sold, and how much of the returns you keep, consider self-publishing instead.

 - Expensive.
-Elm Hill is expensive – both in absolute terms, and the relative price gaps between the tiers.
+Elm Hill is expensive – both in absolute terms and the relative price gaps between the tiers.
 A four-figure increase in price for a couple of extra website pages does not represent value for money.

 - Muddled.
 A large part of the appeal of modern services such as Hybrid Publishing is to take advantage of innovation.
 Even browsing through the services on offer is confusing, which doesn’t inspire confidence in the overall experience.